-The Wonder of Wonder!
+The Wonders of Wonder!

-The Wonder of Wonder!
+The Wonders of Wonder!

-Of all the curriculum materials I create novel units are my favorite, but creating my Wonder Novel Study to accompany the book Wonder by R.J.
-Palacio has by far been my all-time favorite!
-The encouragement of building a community and building empathy among students is so rich in this novel.
+In the world of literature, certain books possess a unique power to inspire, enlighten, and transform the lives of readers.
+R.J.
+Palacio’s novel, Wonder, is one such literary gem that has captured the hearts of both young and old since its publication.
+Of all the curriculum materials I create, novel studies are my favorite, but creating my Wonder Novel Study has been my all-time favorite!
+The opportunities for building a community and empathy among students are so rich in this novel.

 See what people are saying about the Wonder Novel Study by The Teaching Bank!